pdebuyl-lab/RMPCDMD/doc/index.rst

 - This code is a research code, so other features are probably *under development*.
 This should not prevent you from using it!
 - We have a :ref:`tutorial` on nanomotor simulations.
+- If you use this code, the appropriate citation is :cite:`de_buyl_rmpcdmd_2017` (the bibtex data is in :download:`CITATION <../CITATION>`).
+Consider citing the paper *also* if you use the present resources (documentation, algorithm, tutorial).

 Features:

 - MPCD collision rule for the solvent
 - Chemical activity (either catalytic at a colloid or in the bulk)
 - Rattle constrained dynamics for rigid bodies
+- Quaternion-based rigid-body Molecular Dynamics
 - Walls (specular, bounce-back, virtual particles)
 - Hilbert curve based spatial sorting of solvent particles
 - `H5MD <http://nongnu.org/h5md>`_ trajectory file output :cite:`h5md_cpc_2014`